 If you can't attend the IATEFL Conference yourself, we invite you to watch live and on-demand video content brought to you direct from the conference - it's all free.
 You'll be able to watch video webcasts of conference sessions and keynotes together with studio interviews with presenters and conference delegates live.
 In addition, there's an opportunity to interact with teachers all over the world around key themes and conference content hosted on the IATEFL Online website.

 All our live video will be available via our 'Live Channel'.
-We will launch the live channel on April 12th, 2016.
+We will launch the IATEFL Online live channel on Monday 3rd April, 2017.
 You'll access the live channel via the IATEFL Online homepage.

 [More details of our live coverage and further live event coverage will be added to the live schedule page as the conference gets underway]